Elabs-llc/ATM/README.md

 ### Login
 -  System will authenticate users before display ATM Screen.
--  Users have to use a default passowrd of `2024` to login and interact with the ATM
+-  Users have to use a default password of `2024` to login and interact with the ATM

 ### Account Balance Inquiry
 -	Users can check their account balance by selecting this option.
--   This funcionality can be found on the `welcome` method of the `helper.py` class
+-   This functionality can be found on the `welcome` method of the `helper.py` class

 ### Cash Withdrawal
 -	Users can withdraw cash from their account.
 They need to enter the amount they wish to withdraw.